-Pennsylvania is one of the states that does not require 150 semester hours of educational requirements to sit for the exam, but the full 150 hours are needed to obtain the CPA license.
+Pennsylvania does not require 150 semester hours of educational requirements to sit for the exam, but the full 150 hours are needed to obtain the CPA license.

 Pennsylvania CPA Requirements

-- 24 semester hours of accounting courses, including accounting and auditing, business law, finance or tax subjects of a content satisfactory to the board, not necessarily as a part of your undergraduate work.
+24 credit hours of accounting courses, including accounting and auditing, business law, finance or tax subjects of a content satisfactory to the board, not necessarily as a part of your undergraduate work.

 2. Additional Pennsylvania CPA Requirements to Get the License

-- 150 semester units from an accredited university or educational institution.
+150 credit hours from an accredited university or educational institution.

-- 24 semester credits of accounting and auditing, business law, finance or tax subjects of a content satisfactory to the board.
+24 credit hours of accounting and auditing, business law, finance or tax subjects of a content satisfactory to the board.

-- additional 24 semester credits in accounting, auditing and tax subjects of a content satisfactory to the board, not necessarily as part of the individual’s undergraduate or graduate work.
+additional 24 credit hours in accounting, auditing and tax subjects of a content satisfactory to the board, not necessarily as part of the individual’s undergraduate or graduate work.

 3. Pennsylvania CPA Requirements on Residency & Age